InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OKGameCoordinator`.

-3. Displaying OctopusKit content in your view hierarchy requires different steps depending on whether you use SwiftUI or AppKit/UIKit:
+3. Presenting OctopusKit content in your view hierarchy requires different steps depending on whether you use SwiftUI or AppKit/UIKit:

-    * **SwiftUI:** Add a `OctopusKitContainerView` and pass the game coordinator as an `environmentObject` to it:
+    * **SwiftUI (iOS/iPadOS, macOS, tvOS):** Add a `OctopusKitContainerView` and pass the game coordinator as an `environmentObject` to it:

         ```
         import OctopusKit